[Click below to listen to an audio version of this story.]

 Metabolism is the set of cellular mechanisms that generate energy from our food and environment in order to power every single cell in the body.
-When these energy producing pathways are running smoothly, this represents optimal metabolic fitness.
+When these energy-producing pathways run smoothly, we have optimal metabolic health.

-Since all cells in the body require energy to function, metabolic fitness is foundational for a wide range of diverse health benefits.
+Since all cells in the body require energy to function, metabolic health is foundational for wellbeing.

-Why would someone want to improve their metabolic fitness?
+Why would someone want to improve their metabolic health?

 - Stable and sustained energy throughout the day

 - Sharp memory and recall